 The 2006 paper ‘Nocturnal Secretion of Melatonin in Patients With Upper Digestive Tract Disorders’, identified that in patients with GERD, melatonin concentration was lower than in healthy people.
 The report also suggested that melatonin can ‘exert beneficial influences on the upper digestive tract’.

 It has also been suggested that the hormone protects against GERD by increasing blood flow and anti-inflammatory molecules in the oesophageal mucous, thus preventing significant oesophageal injury.

 In ‘The Potential Therapeutic Effect of Melatonin in Gastro-esophageal Reflux Disease’ study, researchers concluded that it could be used in the treatment of GERD either alone or in combination with omeprazole (proton pump inhibitors).

 They suggested that the combination therapy of both melatonin and omeprazole is preferable as melatonin accelerates the healing effect of omeprazole and therefore shortens the duration of treatment and minimises its side effects.

 Melatonin is generally well tolerated, although adverse reactions, including tiredness, headaches, dizziness, pharyngitis, back pain and irritability have been reported following its use.

 Other rare side effects include restlessness, confusion, increased heart rate, itching and nausea.
 While high doses can reduce body temperature.

 In the UK, all forms of Melatonin are prescription-only medicines and are only available from a pharmacy when they have been prescribed by a registered GP.
 In the US, it is available over the counter.

-It’s important to bear in mind that everyone is different and further research is needed to confirm that melatonin effectively treats GERD and that it is safe to take long-term.
+In conclusion: further research is needed to confirm that melatonin effectively treats GERD and that it is safe to take long-term.
 We would always advise you to speak to your doctor before using any natural remedy.